Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Miami and its opponents have gone over the current 44.5-point total in three of 10 games (30%) this season.
+- Miami has combined with its opponents to put up more than 44.5 points in three of 10 games this season.

 - Dolphins games this season feature an average total of 46.0 points, a number 1.5 points higher than Sunday's over/under.